Last updated: August 4, 2022

 For a quality infrared portable sauna capable of reaching high heat and packed with user-friendly features, you will struggle to find anything better than the SereneLife Portable Infrared Home Sauna.

 This compact 28″ by 32″ by 38″ sauna is perfect for those in search of a real sauna experience but that don’t have the space or money to build one in their home.
 This portable unit packs a lot of power.
-It’s capable of reaching temperatures up to 140 degrees in the time it will take you to gather your reading materials and icy beverage.
+It can reach temperatures up to 140 degrees in the time it will take you to gather your reading materials and icy beverage.

 The timer function allows you to set your desired time period up to 60 minutes using the attached remote.
 So you can sit back, relax, and not worry about watching the clock.
 The zippered hand holes mean you can pass the time reading a book or scrolling through your phone.

 SereneLife uses far-infrared for increased muscle penetration and pain relief.
-Compared to similarly priced items, it is capable of reaching a higher temperature, making it a great choice for those looking for a more intense sauna experience.
+Compared to similarly priced items, it is capable of reaching a higher temperature, making it an excellent choice for those looking for a more intense sauna experience.

 The kit includes a sauna chair, wired remote, and foot heating pad for maximum comfort.
 The cover is available in black, gray, or silver, and the entire unit folds down flat for easy storage and portability.